lmanov1/CancerPrediction/README.md

 This dataset contains characteristics derived from digitized imaging of fine needle aspirates of a breast tumor cell mass.
 Ten real-valued features were computed for each cell nucleus:

-a) radius (mean of distances from center to points on the perimeter)
+1) radius (mean of distances from center to points on the perimeter)
-b) texture (standard deviation of gray-scale values)
+2) texture (standard deviation of gray-scale values)
-c) perimeter
+3) perimeter
-d) area
+4) area
-e) smoothness (local variation in radius lengths)
+5) smoothness (local variation in radius lengths)
-f) compactness (perimeter^2 / area - 1.0)
+6) compactness (perimeter^2 / area - 1.0)
-g) concavity (severity of concave portions of the contour)
+7) concavity (severity of concave portions of the contour)
-h) concave points (number of concave portions of the contour)
+8) concave points (number of concave portions of the contour)
-i) symmetry
+9) symmetry
-j) fractal dimension ("coastline approximation" - 1)
+10) fractal dimension ("coastline approximation" - 1)
-For each feature there are three related values: its mean , standart error (se) , and greatest value (worst - mean value of three largest values) , in this way there are total 30 features in a dataset plus an identification (observation id) field and the diagnosis field.
+For each feature above there are three related values: its mean , standart error (se) , and greatest value (worst - mean value of three largest values) , in this way there are total 30 features in a dataset plus an identification (observation id) field and the diagnosis field.
 * Original Dataset is available at the UCA Machine Learning Repository:  https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)

 ## Notebooks